|

 Online Job Sites

-The other commonly used source nowadays would be the
+The other commonly used source nowadays would be the websites, for a start, you may check our jobs section:

 Company Websites

-websites.
-Try googling to find the companies or industries you want to work for
+Certain companies may post available positions on their websites.
+Try Googling to find the companies or industries you want to work for and you might find luck.

 Cold Letters